LaputanMachines/simple-script/README.md

             | (NEWLINE statements KEYWORD:END)
 ```

+This grammar was lifted from [davidcallanan/py-myopl-code](https://github.com/davidcallanan/py-myopl-code/blob/master/ep14/grammar.txt) as they already had the most accurate and feature-rich BASIC grammar I could find online.
+This grammar is completely barebones; all BASIC implementations would be identical.
+This was lifted to save me the hastle of drafting the initial grammar myself, a task only POWs and grammar enthusiasts enjoy.

 ## Backend Architecture

 The process of building and interpreting a programming language from scratch can be split into three main components.
 Each component produces their own deliverable that is used as an input for the following process.